-|Full Membership||is open to writers resident in the UK who have published at least one full –length novel or non-fiction book with a crime theme; or published serials, short stories or feature articles with a crime theme, equivalent in total to a book-length work; or a feature film script or a number of shorter screenplays with a crime theme, approximating to a book-length work; or a full-length play with a crime theme, produced in the professional theatre; or radio or television scripts, which have been broadcast, and which approximate to a book-length work.||£65 per year.|
+|Full||is open to writers who have published at least one full –length novel or non-fiction book with a crime theme; or published serials, short stories or feature articles with a crime theme, equivalent in total to a book-length work; or a feature film script or a number of shorter screenplays with a crime theme, approximating to a book-length work; or a full-length play with a crime theme, produced in the professional theatre; or radio or television scripts, which have been broadcast, and which approximate to a book-length work.||£55|

-|Provisional Membership||is open to crime writers with a valid contract, whose first book will be published within the next two years.
+|Provisional||is open to crime writers with a valid contract, whose first book will be published within the next two years.
 Provisional membership is open to those, who when their book is published, will qualify for full membership.
 If the book on the basis of which provisional membership has been granted is not published at the end of two years, then this membership will automatically expire.
-Provisional membership will automatically convert to Full membership when your book is published.||£65 per year.|
+Provisional membership will automatically convert to Full membership when your book is published.||£55|

-|Associate Membership||is open to those who, in their profession or occupation, are associated with the genre – including publishers, editors, literary agents, crime reviewers, booksellers and those connected with the production of members’ work, whether in print, online, on stage, in film, radio or television.||£75 per year.|
+|Associate||is open to those who, in their profession or occupation, are associated with the genre – including publishers, editors, literary agents, crime reviewers, booksellers and those connected with the production of members’ work, whether in print, online, on stage, in film, radio or television.||£65|

 UK: £75 Europe: £105 Rest of World: £115

 |Corporate||is open to companies and organisations, such as publishers and literary agencies, whose activities are to a large degree concerned with crime writing.
 Corporate Members can receive up to five printed copies of Red Herrings.
 Extra copies can be ordered at an extra cost.||£100|